All Episodes

 And that extreme means what?

-The new Green Deal, $94 trillion in 10 years, and Medicare for all, $52 trillion in 10 years.
+And Medicare for all, $52 trillion in 10 years.

-You can't take away the lifeblood of America's economy, the world's economy, oil and gas.
+Can't take away the lifeblood of America's economy, the world's economy, oil and gas.

-If you have an alternative, my advice to all you new Green Deal people, come up with the technology that that will absolutely replace oil and gas that is inexpensive, and I guarantee you, if it can if it can power American industry and not impact our lives in any negative way, and it's inexpensive, and you discover it, you will be not only a Billionaire, a trillionaire.
+And I guarantee you, if it can power American industry and not impact our lives in any negative way, and it's inexpensive, and you discover it, you will be not only a billionaire, a trillionaire.

-So I urge you, use your genius, socialist, radical, extreme democratic minds, and come up with a solution.
+So I urge you, use your genius, socialist, radical, extreme Democratic minds and come up with a solution.

 I'm all for it.